 - Postmodernity demands an imposed uniformity in an effort to resist uniformity.

 - Postmoderns often use propositional statements to negate truth based on propositional statements.

-Discovering and exposing these kinds of logical contradiction often invites the postmodern smirk that says—“poor soul, you are so bound by modernity.”
+Of course, discovering and exposing logical contradictions often only encourages the postmodern smirk that says—“poor soul, you are so bound by modernity.”
 It is perhaps best to express these concerns as sincere questions.
 Our goal in evangelism is never to win an argument.
 It is always to lead a person to truth and freedom.

 Postmodernity: A benefit and a danger

-Understanding the shift to postmodernity will become increasingly important for those called to minister in Western culture.
+Conclusion: Understanding the shift to postmodernity will become increasingly important for those called to minister in Western culture.
 In changing times, we must be willing to make changes in the way we do evangelism and ministry.
 But we must never make concessions to postmodernity that compromise the integrity of the gospel or diminish Scripture as the authoritative, univocal divine revelation for humanity.
+Any moderation of the demands of the gospel to accommodate the postmodern spirit will drain it of the power of God unto salvation.
 If the gospel is held hostage to the restrictions of postmodernity, it ceases to be the good news that humans so desperately need.

 Steven W. Cornell